 When: Sunday mornings during the Christian Ed hour 11 a.m. – 12 p.m.
 Where: Student Lounge at the A-Frame

 EYC (Episcopal Youth Community) for Rite 13 & J2A which gathers about once/twice a month in addition to Sunday mornings.
-Check the weekly e-newsletter and bulletin insert for these events.
+Check the weekly e-newsletter, bulletin insert, or the website calendar for these events.

 Click here to see a road map for Children's & Youth Education for the next several years.